davidrihtarsic/davidrihtarsic.github.io/TP-4/Vsebine/Modelarstvo/Skripta/Building_a_Glider.md

 ![Induced drag caused by air pressure difference [@u2013glider].](./slike/Induced-drag.png){#fig:Induced-drag.png}

 > The difference in pressure at the wing edge can be reduced by the smaller chord length of the airfoil.
-And the difference at the wing tips can be reduced by designing a wing with wiglets that reduces high pressure slowly.
+That is why gliders often has wings with aspect ratio of 10 - 40.
+The difference in air pressure at the wing tips can be reduced by designing a wing with wiglets that reduces high pressure slowly.

 # STABILITY